pisv/gethandly.wiki-playground/Step-Two.md

 ```

 As you can see, this method delegates all the hard work to the class
-`FooFileStructureBuilder`, which extends the Handly-provided `StructureHelper`:
+`FooFileStructureBuilder`, which uses the Handly-provided `StructureHelper`:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui.model